Small Group, Big Gains: Benefits of Tribe Team Training

 Tribe Team Training harnesses these advantages and more to help participants take their workouts to the next level.
 The basis of Tribe is that together, we can achieve fitness goals that we couldn’t alone.
 No one gets left behind, no matter their age, ability or experience.

 “It’s all about teamwork, cheering each other on and a little friendly competition in a fantastic atmosphere,” says CA personal trainer Andy Guerin, who was named the 2019 Head Coach of the Year by TRIBE Team Training North America Inc.

 “The best part is that you’re not going on this fitness journey alone.
 You have the support of new friends, who truly do become your tribe.” -Andy Guerin

-CA offers three different formats, each with a different focus and approach, each available at Columbia Athletic Club and Columbia Gym.
-Due to COVID-19, space is now limited to five participants in the studio (plus, there’s the option to join as a virtual participant too).
+CA offers three different formats, each with a different focus and approach (and with the option to join as a virtual participant).

 TribeFIT specializes in high-metabolic conditioning, toning up the entire body.
 You build strength and endurance with the classics — push-ups, squats, box jumps — while keeping things fresh with all sorts of new moves, from rhino beetles to alligator crawls.

 If achieving a six-pack is your goal, TribeCORE is all about building functional core strength.

 “We teach you how to engage your core in activities you might find surprising — it’s not just doing crunches,” says Guerin.
 “And when you dial in and strengthen your core, your overall fitness improves in so many ways.”

 TribeLIFE features low-impact moves that are friendly on the joints.
 The program combines aerobic movements with functional strength, core and flexibility exercises.